-- 1) Income Statement amounts are converted from euros into U.S. dollars by using the average Federal Reserve Bank of New York euro exchange rate for 2009 of U.S.\$ 1.3955 per 1 euro.
-Balance Sheet amounts are converted from euros into U.S. dollars using the Federal Reserve Bank of New York Noon Buying Rate of U.S.\$ 1.4332 per 1 euro as of December 31, 2009. - 2) Sales included under "Other" principally consist of sales of polyurethane foam and leather to third parties and sales of living room - 3) Other income (expense), net is principally affected by gains and losses, as well as interest income and expenses, resulting from measures adopted by the Group in an effort to reduce its exposure to exchange rate risks.
+1) Income Statement amounts are converted from euros into U.S. dollars by using the average Federal Reserve Bank of New York euro exchange rate for 2010 of U.S.\$ 1.3216 per 1 euro.
+Balance Sheet amounts are converted from euros into U.S. dollars using the Federal Reserve Bank of New York Noon Buying Rate of U.S.\$ 1.3269 per 1 euro as of December 31, 2010.
+Source: Bloomberg (USCFEURO Index).

+2) Sales included under "Other" principally consist of sales of polyurethane foam and leather to third parties and sales of living room accessories.

+- 3) Other income (expense), net is principally affected by gains and losses, as well as interest income and expenses, resulting from measures adopted by the Group in an effort to reduce its exposure to exchange rate risks.
 See "Item 5.
-Operating and Financial Review and Prospects Results of Operations 2009 Compared to 2008," "Item 11.
-Quantitative and Qualitative Disclosures about Market Risk" and Notes 3, 23 and 24 to the Consolidated Financial Statements included in Item 18 of this annual report. - 4) Other income (expense), net, in 2005 was affected by the change in accounting principles for the translation of foreign subsidiaries' financial statements under Italian GAAP.
-See Note 3(d) to the Consolidated Financial Statements.
-In addition, other income (expense), net, in 2005 was positively affected by revenues for capital grants.
-See Note 23 to the Consolidated Financial Statements included in Item 18 of this annual report. - 5) Other income (expense), net, in 2006 was negatively affected by the provisions for contingent liabilities.
-See Note 23 to the Consolidated Financial Statements included in Item 18 of this annual report. - 6) Other income (expense), net in 2008 was negatively affected by the impairment losses of long-lived assets, a one-time employee termination benefit and the provision for contingent liabilities.
-See Note 23 to the Consolidated Financial Statements included in Item 18 of this annual report. - 7) Share capital as of December 31, 2009, 2008, 2007, 2006 and 2005 amounted to $\mathfrak E$ 54.9 million, $\mathfrak E$ 54.8 million, $\mathfrak E$ 54.8 million, $\mathfrak E$ 54.7 million and $\mathfrak E$ 54.7 million, respectively.
+Operating and Financial Review and Prospects Results of Operations 2010 Compared to 2009," "Item 11.
+Quantitative and Qualitative Disclosures about Market Risk" and Notes 3, 23 and 24 to the Consolidated Financial Statements included in Item 18 of this annual report. - 4) Other income (expense), net, in 2006 was negatively affected by the provisions for contingent liabilities. . - 5) Other income (expense), net in 2008 was negatively affected by the impairment losses of long-lived assets, a one-time employee termination benefit and the provision for contingent liabilities.
+See Note 23 to the Consolidated Financial Statements included in Item 18 of this annual report. - 6) Share capital as of December 31, 2010, 2009, 2008, 2007 and 2006 amounted to &54.9 million, &54.9 million, &54.8 million and &54.7 million, respectively.
 Shareholder's Equity represents the Total Equity attributable to Natuzzi S.p.A and its subsidiaries.